Why is OpenAI banned in China?

 Q: What is OpenAI?

-A: OpenAI is an artificial intelligence research laboratory that focuses on developing advanced AI technologies, particularly in the areas of natural language processing and machine learning.
+A: OpenAI is an artificial intelligence research laboratory that focuses on developing advanced AI technologies and promoting their safe and ethical use.

 Q: Who founded OpenAI?